 Here's just a small sampling of coaching and facilitation projects over the years:

-Under the Energy Efficiency Project for the Regional Manufacturing Institute (RMI) under the advisement of the Maryland Energy Administration (MEA), Lauren Muney facilitated employees in manufacturing firms in the Baltimore, Maryland region to create an energy awareness employee culture by developing a Green Team in member companies.
-This new culture and Green Team approach help companies cut energy waste, reduce spending on such waste, as well as increase employee engagement and satisfaction.
+Under the Energy Efficiency Project for the Regional Manufacturing Institute (RMI) under the advisement of the Maryland Energy Administration (MEA), Lauren Muney facilitated employees in manufacturing firms in the Baltimore, Maryland region to create an energy awareness employee culture by developing a Green Team in manufacturing companies.
+This new culture and Green Team approach helped companies cut energy waste, reduce spending, as well as increase employee engagement and satisfaction.

-Meeting for a specific number of sessions per company, Lauren helps each company Green Team craft and begin custom plans based on their own company needs, while exploring new possibilities for growth and improvement – all in respectful facilitation sessions.
-Employees learned new skills of communication, problem identification, problem-solving, and connecting with supervisiors and management.
-Each team learns how to continue their upward momentum after the facilitation period.
+Meeting for a specific number of sessions per company, Lauren helped each company Green Team craft and begin custom plans based on their own company needs, while exploring new possibilities for growth and improvement – all in respectful facilitation sessions.
+Functioning in roundtable discussions, employees across departments learned new skills of communication, problem identification, problem-solving, and connecting with supervisors and management.
+Each team learned how to continue their upward momentum after the facilitation period.

 Working with company leaders, RMI stakeholders, energy efficiency engineers, and state agencies, Lauren’s work forwarded the progress of energy-efficient behavior- and culture-change while giving employees the tools for quality communications with their company leaders.

 When pain relief expert Martha Peterson of Essential Somatics wanted to take her successful New York City-area business global, she sought Lauren Muney’s coaching.
 The small-business, marketing, and project coaching allowed Martha the opportunity to dream big, plan big, develop new skills, gain quality feedback, and use new resources in the global community that she would have never considered before the coaching.